Randy Abbey

-Ransford Annetey Abbey also known as Randy Abbey (born 6 January 1974) is a Ghanaian media personality and sports administrator who is the host of Metro TV morning show Good Morning Ghana, an Executive Council member of the Ghana Football Association, and president of the Kpando Hearts of Lions Football Club.
+Ransford Annetey Abbey also known as Randy Abbey (born 6 January 1974) is a Ghanaian media personality and sports administrator and currently the Chief Executive Officer of Ghana Cocoa Board.
+He was the previous host of Metro TV morning show Good Morning Ghana, an Executive Council member of the Ghana Football Association, and president of the Kpando Hearts of Lions Football Club.

 Early life and education

 Abbey was born on 6 January 1974.
 He had his secondary education at the Accra Academy.
 Abbey studied for a certificate in Human Resource Management and Public Administration from the Ghana Institute of Management and Public Administration (GIMPA), and an advanced certificate in Public Relations, Advertising, And Marketing from Ghana Institute of Journalism.
 Abbey received his MBA in General Management from the Australian Institute of Business, Australia, and was awarded his doctorate degree by the SBS Swiss Business School in Zürich, Switzerland.